-But of all the B vitamins, vitamin B12 has the most impact on your brain and vitamin B12 deficiency is fairly common.
+But of all the B vitamins, vitamin B12 has the most impact on your brain and deficiency is fairly common.

-B12 is often added to nootropic formulas, brain supplements, brain tonics and energy drinks — sometimes in ridiculously large amounts.
-(58)
+B12 is often added to nootropic formulas, brain supplements, brain tonics, and energy drinks — sometimes in ridiculously large amounts.

-But keep in mind that when it comes to vitamins, more often does not mean better.
+But keep in mind that when it comes to vitamins, more is not necessarily better.

-If you have adequate B12 levels, taking more won’t help.
+If you have an adequate B12 level, taking more won’t help.

 19. Vitamin D